atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 Like BigQuery, Snowflake has an architecture that separates the compute query engine from data storage.
 As a result, it is highly scalable at any amount of volume and concurrency.
 Pricing is based on the storage and compute used on a time-basis with their virtual warehouses instead of per bytes scanned.
 Tuning, indexes, and distribution keys aren’t required for queries to be optimized and performant.
 Because of these reasons, it can be said that Snowflake has many of the benefits of both Redshift and Big Query.

-It is also very similar to Postgres.
+Like Redshift, it's connection and query syntax is also very similar to Postgres.

 #### Cons